-I have heard a similar account, and of bullying, and thus suspect this behaviour is widespread in the sport of gymnastics.
+I too have heard similar accounts of poor treatment and of bullying, and thus suspect this behaviour is widespread in the sport of gymnastics.

-British Gymnastics has announced an independent review to investigate allegations of in proper conduct in its sport.
+British Gymnastics announced an independent review to investigate allegations of in proper conduct in its sport.
 However, like the British Athletes Commission, which represents athletes, I was concerned about whether the review would be truly independent, when it would be published and, if so, whether it would be published in full.
 We know from the enquiry set up by the Football Association that an enquiry can take a long time, but even when published, the report may not satisfy those demanding a comprehensive investigation.

 Lisa Mason, a London 2012 Olympian, has also expressed her concern that the review will be a “whitewash” unless such a review is fully independent.
 Consequently, it was pleasing to read that British Gymnastics subsequently “made the decision to step aside to allow UK Sport and Sport England to co-commission the Independent Review it first established following concerns raised by British gymnasts about mistreatment.

 Jane Allen, CEO of British Gymnastics, said: "It is vital the Review is unequivocally independent with full resources to effectively deal with concerns raised by gymnasts.
 In the past week (of the 16 July 2020), the complexities have increased, and it is clear to retain the trust of the gymnastics community we have decided to recuse ourselves from any management of the Review.
 Our priority is to learn the lessons and ensure the welfare of all those within gymnastics.
 By stepping aside, we hope the Review can now proceed unimpeded."